Liberty Avenue station: Station layout

 This underground station has two side platforms and four tracks.
-The C train stops here at all times except late nights, while the A uses the two center express tracks to bypass the station during daytime hours.
+The C train stops here at all times except late nights, while the A serves the station at night and uses the center express tracks to bypass the station during daytime hours.
+The station is between Van Siclen Avenue to the east (railroad south) and Broadway Junction to the west (railroad north).
 On alternating columns separating the local and express tracks there are signs that read "LIBERTY AVE" in black on white.

 Both platform walls have a periwinkle trim line with a dark periwinkle border and mosaic name tablets reading "LIBERTY AVE." in white sans-serif lettering on a dark periwinkle background and periwinkle border.
 Small tile captions reading "LIBERTY" in white lettering on dark periwinkle run under the trim line, and directional signs in the same style point towards the exit and are present under some of the name tablets.
 The walls have no ads, and there are no columns exempting a few in the recesses where the stairs are.
 There used to be wide areas under the stairs but they are now used for storage.

 Exits

 The exit is in the center with two stairways from each platform to a mezzanine above the platforms.
 The exits from the mezzanine lead to all four corners of Liberty and Pennsylvania Avenues.
 The B20 and B83 bus routes stop outside the station.

 Since the station was completed a decade later than most stations on the Fulton Street Line, the station has a different tiling scheme and the mezzanine is much narrower, and is only above the center of the station.
-In the mezzanine there are old signs that indicate "TO BORO HALL AND MANHATTAN" and "TO RICHMOND HILL AND LEFFERTS BLVD".
+In the mezzanine, there are old signs that indicate "TO BORO HALL AND MANHATTAN" and "TO RICHMOND HILL AND LEFFERTS BLVD".
 There are also alcoves marked with the text "PUBLIC TELEPHONE", as phone booths were originally installed in the station; the alcoves are now empty since the phones have been removed.
 Free crossovers can be made between directions in the mezzanine.
 At the southern end of the mezzanine, a fence separates the paid and free areas of the station, with a bank of three turnstiles.
 The station's token booth is directly opposite the turnstile bank.